 An anti-ram bollard provides even more resistance than most other types of bollards.
 How do these heavy-duty bollards work?
 Instead of the regular steel exterior, this anti-ram bollard type has additional reinforcements to further increase its strength.
 The impressively strong core ensures the post won’t fracture upon impact — making this bollard the strongest type on the market.
 This deterrent prevents vehicles from infiltrating restricted spaces beyond the anti-ram fence and protects pedestrians on walkways from passing vehicles.

 Additionally, we offer non-attack-resistant and attack-resistant anti-ram bollards.
 Non-attack bollards are primarily useful around regular drivers who may have accidents or make mistakes in traffic.
 These bollards help make the streetscape more predictable with their safe and secure design.
 On the other hand, some properties may face people who plan to carry out attacks and incite property damage and destruction.
 Attack-resistant anti-ram bollards can help owners protect their buildings and possessions from intentional vehicle damage.

 Crash Resistant Bollards

 Crash-resistant bollards protect high-target buildings from attack.
-The most important aspect of this type of bollard is in its placement, as you need to set this fencing at enough distance that a potential bomb cannot get in close proximity to the building to avoid explosive damage.
+The most important aspect of this type of bollard is in its placement, as you need to set this fencing at enough distance that a potential threat cannot get in close proximity to the building to avoid possibly explosive damage.
 Staggered placement can also make these bollards more effective.

 These crash-resistant bollards are quickly becoming popular in cities around the world, especially among government and military buildings and settings.
 These buildings are important institutions that often receive threats, thus it’s necessary to install reliable bollards for their protection.